-Restaurant Comment Card – A Bad Idea.
+Restaurant Comment Cards – A Bad Idea.
 Let Us Explain Why

 A recent article in Upserve Restaurant Insider advocates the use of a paper-based restaurant comment card as a vital source of feedback for the restaurant owner.
 This is very bad advice and something we need to explain why.

 The full article is here.
 In fairness to it, the author and publication – there is good intent.
-The main point is that it is a good idea for any business, including those in hospitality to understand the satisfaction levels of customers.
+The main point is that it is a good idea for any business, including those in hospitality to understand the satisfaction levels of customers, customer service and obtain customer issues.
 For this reason, comment cards are a tool and part of a toolkit to understand how the business is performing.
 Nonetheless, the advice is just bad and to clarify.
 We will unpack why and dispute the claim that:

 Comment cards are not dead. – Correct – but they should be.
 There are at least a dozen reasons why any restaurant should STOP the comment card.

 The article shares four tips.
 Specifically, they say that they agreed on four best practices for a customer-friendly (and data-rich) restaurant comment card.

 Let us look at each and do a little correction:

 We agree.
 Politeness and courtesy with clear customer communications will always get a higher response rate.